-If you subscribe to And Other Stories by Sunday 1st August 2021, you will recieve your limited edition copy of Phenotypes – in which all subscribers are thanked by name – in November 2021, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
+If you subscribed to And Other Stories by Sunday 1st August 2021, you will receive your copy of Phenotypes – in which all subscribers are thanked by name – in November 2021, before its official publication, as well as up to five other specially selected And Other Stories titles per year.
 Find out more about our subscriptions.

 Find out more about Paulo Scott’s Nowhere People, published by And Other Stories in 2014, and read an extract from the book, here.

 ‘Scott seems to have managed to produce a novel that will survive the test of time, a profound interpretation of our time and our country.’

 Praise for Paulo Scott and Nowhere People

 ‘A powerful, complex and very ambitious voice.
 In the contemporary Latin American literature scene, Paulo Scott is a must-read.’
 Juan Pablo Villalobos

 ‘Paulo Scott is one of the best novelists of his generation and is going to surprise us in the future.’João Gilberto Noll, interviewed by Posfácio magazine

 ‘One of Scott’s many merits is the audacity he shows, on many levels.
 Scott dares to create one of the most interesting voices in recent fiction.’
 O Globo